-Our marine logistics services are supported by our owned fleet of 18 vessels (including 1 vessel being under liquidation process) which comprise of 2 lift-boats (a.k.a. jack-up barges), 1 mid-sized DP2 PSV, 7 various AHTSs (including one being DP2, 4 being DP1 and 2 being shallow draft), 4 maintenance utility vessels, 1 work utility vessel, 1 AHT with Azimuth Stern Drive, 1 crew boat and 1 recently acquired DSV.
-Please see page 11 for a brief summary of our fleet and the vessel specifications.
+Our marine logistics services are supported by our owned fleet of 20 vessels (excluding 1 vessel under construction for delivery in 2Q2024) which comprise of 2 lift-boats (a.k.a. jack-up barges), 1 recently acquired Accommodation Work Boat ("AWB"), 2 mid-sized DP2 Platform Supply Vessels ("PSVs"), 6 various Anchor Handling Tug and Supply vessels ("AHTSs") (including 1 being DP2, 3 being DP1 and 2 being shallow draft), 5 Maintenance Utility Vessels ("MUV"), as well as 1 work utility vessel, 1 AHT with Azimuth Stern Drive, 1 crew boat and 1 Dive Support Vessel ("DSV").
+Please see page 10 for a brief summary of our fleet and the vessel specifications.

-In addition to the vessels from our owned and managed fleet, we also cross-charter vessels from third parties to service contracts which are secured to serve the specific needs of our customers.
+In addition to the vessels from our owned fleet, we also cross-charter vessels from third parties to service contracts which are secured to serve the specific needs of our customers.